Explore in the Senior School

-Throughout the year, there will be 6 seminars which will occur approximately once a month after school from 3:20-5pm.
+As mentioned, the 10 seminars will occur between September and May, after school from 3:30-5pm.
 These seminars are mandatory and students will find them dynamic and interactive.
 Some of the themes will be: definitions of Leadership, Personal Leadership, Leadership qualities, Leading Others and Team Building, Situational Leadership, Community-Ship, Leadership Decision Making, Stages of Group Development, Tips and Tools of Leadership, and a Leadership Debate.
 Students will participate in various interactive initiative tasks and discussions designed to highlight and develop particular leadership skills.
 They will learn about different leadership styles and theories.

 Senior School Explore Expedition

 Students must complete a Senior School Explore Expedition as a culminating activity to complete the course.
 A non-refundable deposit for their expedition is due upon acceptance into the course.
 These trips create a chance for students to take what they’ve learned in theory and apply it in a real, safe and practical scenario.
 The options vary from year to year and past expeditions have included Tall Ships, Sayward Lake Chain Canoe trip, Sea Kayaking in Nootka Sound, and a Tofino Surf and Service trip on the West Coast.
-There are two trips offered for students to sign up for including a Gulf Islands Tall Ships expedition in October and a Sayward Lake Canoe expedition in May.
+There are two trips offered for students to sign up for including a Gulf Islands Tall Ships expedition and a Sayward Lake Canoe expedition.
 These 5-6 day trips will focus on peer leadership, ocean navigation skills, as well as build upon the self-reliance in the outdoors that students focused on in Explore.
 These expeditions will indeed provide a unique and fond memory of school life for those students who step aboard this rare adventure.

 Leadership Google Classroom Portfolio